Bijections for generalized Tamari intervals via orientations: Bijection using Schnyder woods

-In a 3-mobile $T$ we note that the number of blue legs is one more than the number of blue plain edges\footnote{An easy way to see it is via the associated minimal Schnyder woods $S$.
-Indeed in $T$ there is a blue plain edge associated to every red edge (outgoing part) of $S$, and there is a blue leg associated to every blue edge (ingoing part) of $S$, plus an extra blue leg associated to the outer edge $(u_B,u_R)$.}.
+In a 3-mobile $T$, the number of blue legs is one more than the number of blue plain edges.
+Indeed, letting $S$ be the associated minimal Schnyder wood, there is a blue plain edge in~$T$ associated to every red edge (outgoing part) of $S$, and there is a blue leg associated to every blue edge (incoming part) of $S$, plus an extra blue leg associated to the outer edge $(u_B,u_R)$.
 Hence, by Theorem~\ref{theo:composed-bij}, $F=F_1-F_2$ where $F_1$ is the trivariate series of 3-mobiles with a marked blue leg, and $F_2$ is the trivariate series of 3-mobiles with a marked blue plain edge.
 A decomposition at the marked blue leg gives $F_1=xR+yG+zRG$, and a decomposition at the marked blue plain edge gives $F_2=B(1+R)(1+G)$.
 We now simplify the equation-system by eliminating $B$.
 We look at the quantity $\frac{B(1+R)}{G}$, where we substitute $B$ and $G$ by their respective expressions in the equation-system.
-After simplification this gives $\frac{B(1+R)}{G}=\frac{B(1+R)+y+zR}{1+G}$, hence $B(1+R)=yG+zRG$.
-Similarly looking at the quantity $\frac{B(1+G)}{R}$ we obtain $B(1+G)=xR+zRG$.
-Substituting into the system we obtain
+After simplification, this gives $\frac{B(1+R)}{G}=\frac{B(1+R)+y+zR}{1+G}$, so that $B(1+R)=yG+zRG$.
+Similarly, looking at the quantity $\frac{B(1+G)}{R}$, we obtain $B(1+G)=xR+zRG$.
+Substituting each occurence of $B(1+R)$ (resp. $B(1+G)$) by $yG+zRG$ (resp. by $xR+zRG$) into the three-line system above, we obtain